Hit & Run Accidents

 • Calling 911 if a person(s) is injured or killed or if you expect the property damage to equate to over $1,500.
 You must wait for an emergency officer to arrive so that they can file a report.

-Avoiding any of these three steps will be legally considered a hit and run.
-If you are involved in an accident in which another person does not follow these steps, you can build a case against them.
+Failing to complete any of these three steps is a hit-and-run under the law.
+If another person fails to follow these steps in an accident, you can build a case against them.
 Call (631) 348-9500 to contact Langella & Langella today.

 We'll Stand by You Every Step of the Way